Trinovantes/puppeteer-prerender-plugin/README.md

 ## Vue 3 Usage

 Vue 3 hydration assumes the markup has been rendered with `@vue/server-renderer::renderToString` function instead of the output markup of a normal SPA.
 This is due to the fact that `renderToString` outputs additional comment nodes.
-As a result, trying to hydrate non SSR markup will result in hydration errors.
+As a result, trying to hydrate non-SSR markup will result in hydration errors.

 If you wish to prerender Vue 3 apps, you will need to set your `postProcess` callback to empty the `<div id="app">` tag.
-Otherwise, you will see a "white flash" due to Vue removing the prerendered markup with its client-rendered markup.
+Otherwise, you will see a "white flash" due to Vue replacing the prerendered markup with its client-rendered markup.

 ```ts
 export default {